sunnaiyadessai/Trademe-API/README.md

 🚀 Project Overview

-This Python script fetches property listings from the [Trade Me Sandbox API](https://developer.trademe.co.nz/api-overview) using OAuth1 authentication.
-It targets the Auckland region and displays closing listings with their title, price, and region.
-Currently, only the Property category is implemented, but it can be extended to other categories like Motor, Jobs, and Services. 🔥
+This Python script fetches closing soon listings from the [Trade Me Sandbox API](https://developer.trademe.co.nz/api-overview) using OAuth1 authentication.
+It can be extended to any other categories like Property, Motor, Jobs, and Services etc. 🔥

 🚀 Features